 As with all vaccines, there is a very small risk of a serious allergic reaction.

 Tell your doctor immediately or go to accident and emergency at your nearest hospital if you notice any of the following:

 - skin rash, itchiness, or other severe skin reactions

-- raised, itchy swellings on the skin, a
+- raised, itchy swellings on the skin, also called h

 ives or nettlerash

 - swelling of the face, lips, mouth, throat or neck which may cause difficulty in swallowing or breathing.

 These are serious side effects.
 If you have them you may have had a serious allergic reaction to Vivotif® Oral.
 You may need urgent medical attention or hospitalisation.
 If they do occur, most of these side effects occur within the first few hours of vaccination.

 Other side effects not listed above may occur in some patients.
 Tell your doctor, nurse or pharmacist if you notice anything that is making you or your child feel unwell.

 Do not be alarmed by this list of possible side effects.
 You or your child may not experience any of them.